Tyagdit/ditfiles/README.md

 ### Bash

-Add a `.secrets` file in `bash/.config/bash/` with secret env vars to be sourced at startup.
+Add a `.secrets` file in `bash/.config/bash` with secret env vars to be sourced at startup.

 ### Inputrc

-According to the [readline docs](https://man7.org/linux/man-pages/man3/readline.3.html) the `INUTRC` env var should change the location of the readline config but for some inexplicable reason this does not work so its staying in `$HOME`
+According to the [readline docs](https://man7.org/linux/man-pages/man3/readline.3.html), the `INPUTRC` env var should change the location of the readline config but for some inexplicable reason this does not work so its staying in `$HOME`